-Confirm the Radial size by placing the Radial Trial size determined in the earlier trial step into the radial canal.
+Confirm the Radial Tray size by placing the standard Radial Trial.
 Gently reduce the Carpal Cap with the surface of the Radial Trial.
 Assess and verify fit and wrist range of motion.
 If the joint has too much laxity, switch-out the Radial Trial to one of the larger sizes and reassess for fit and ROM.
 Select the Radial Tray Assembly and Stem Implants that corresponds to this trial.

 Range of Motion: After radial trial insertion, verify ROM and assess motion by articulating the wrist.
+This is the last opportunity to make an adjustment.